 8. Humble Bee Farms – Family Campsites, Yorkshire

 With Yorkshire known for its beautiful countryside, it is no wonder you can find amazing camping sites for kids here.

 You might not find any places to surf, but there are plenty of activities to keep the kids busy.
 We had a look at some of the best campsites in Yorkshire for families.

-Like many family campsites, Humble Bee Farm has a great play area for kids and it is also full of amenities for all the family.
+Like many family campsites, Humble Bee Farm has a great play area for kids, and is full of amenities for all the family.

 While you can find a beach a short drive away, one of the highlights of the farm is that the Yorkshire Wolds Way runs right along the site.

-If you are a budding historian, then Butt Farm is right up your street.
+If you are a budding historian, make your way to Butt Farm, which is right up the street.
 The field next door is home to a WWII anti-aircraft gun site.